tinode/chat/README.md

       "given":"RWP" // string, granted access permission
     },
     seq: 123, // integer, server-issued id of the last {data} message
+    read: 120, // integer, ID of the message last received by the user, either
+              // pushed or requested through {get what="data"}
     public: { ... }, // application-defined data that's available to all topic
                      // subscribers
     private: { ...} // application-deinfed data that's available to the current